EU Pay Transparency Directive Transposition Tracker

 Link to 3 things to know

-Yes (but only selected portions of pay transparency) Yes (but only for selected portions of pay transparency) 24 December 2025 (for pay range transparency and gender neutral job titles)
+Yes Yes (but only for selected portions of pay transparency) 24 December 2025 (for pay range transparency and gender neutral job titles)

 Portugal No official announcement yet No No Not yet set (must be by 7 June 2026)